ackselz/gift-distribution-system/README.md

 Just trying to cover all bases here:

-- The user know how to set up the system
+- The user knows how to set up the system
   - The system, as is, is only available through hosting a local development server
 - Only a single user interacts with the system at a time